 The Company is a party to deposit sweep agreements with MSBNA and MSPBNA, both bank affiliates.
 Under these sweep agreements, each bank sources certain deposits from the Company.
-These deposits are primarily garnered through the

-Deposit Program whereby certain cash balances are primarily swept into separate money market deposit accounts and demand deposit accounts.
+These deposits are primarily garnered through the Deposit Program whereby certain cash balances are primarily swept into separate money market deposit accounts and demand deposit accounts.
 The Company receives fees from each bank for the deposits obtained through the Deposit Program.
-In addition, MSBNA and MSPBNA issue certain types of loans and lending commitments to clients of the Company resulting in fees charged to the Company.
+In addition, MSBNA and MSPBNA issue certain types of loans and lending commitments to clients of the Company.

-The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Note 12, as well as employee benefit plans as described in Note 13.
+The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Note 2 and 14, as well as employee benefit plans as described in Note 15.
 The Company enters into OTC derivative contracts with affiliates to economically hedge certain obligations under the deferred cash-based compensation plans.
 See Note 5 for additional disclosures on fair value and notional amounts related to the derivatives associated with these deferred compensation plans, included within equity contracts.
-Additionally, the Company has recognized liabilities to the Ultimate Parent for the deferred stock-based compensation plans which are recorded in Other liabilities and accrued expenses on the consolidated statement of financial condition.
+Additionally, the Company has recognized liabilities to the Ultimate Parent for the deferred stock-based compensation plans which are recorded in Other liabilities and accrued expenses in the consolidated statement of financial condition.

-The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 14, global transfer pricing policies, and other activities as described further below.
+The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 16, global transfer pricing policies, and other activities as described further below.
 Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates, are payable on demand, and bear interest at rates established by the treasury function of the Firm.
-These rates are periodically reassessed and are generally intended to approximate the rate of interest that the Firm incurs in funding its business.
+These rates reflect the rate of interest that the Firm incurs in funding its business (the "Firm proxy rate").